-A pupil may be suspended from attendance at school for 11 to 45 school days after written notice is provided to the pupil and the pupil's parent of the proposed action and the reasons therefore and of the right to a hearing before the School Board Disciplinary Committee.
-The Disciplinary Committee may confirm or disapprove the suspension.
-If the Disciplinary Committee's decision is not unanimous, the pupil or the pupil's parent may appeal the Disciplinary Committee's decision to the full School Board.
+A pupil may be suspended from attendance at school for 11 to 45 school days after written notice is provided to the pupil and the pupil's parent of the proposed action and the reasons therefore and of the right to a hearing before the superintendent or superintendent's designee.
+The decision of the superintendent or superintendent's designee may be appealed to the full School Board.
 Such appeal shall be decided by the School Board within thirty days.
-The decision of the superintendent or superintendent's designee may be appealed to the full School Board.
-Such an appeal will be decided by the School Board within thirty days.